 Mayes on 4 track at Chrisstoffels' central city flat.

-Seven of those songs appear on the Failsafe Records "Escape
+Those songs appear on the Failsafe Records "Escape

 The Escape My Room album was initially released via the